AlexRabbit/ADios/README.md

 >The Only One.bat

+*In windows only open the .bat as Administrator and it is ready!

+*if fails restart your computer and open again the .bat file as admin. :)

-HOWEVER I RECOMEND USING HOSTMAN http://www.abelhadigital.com/hostsman
+## HOWEVER I RECOMEND USING HOSTMAN (OPTIONAL)
+http://www.abelhadigital.com/hostsman

-I also recomend: restarting your pc in safe mode (from msconfig) once in safe mode youll use my files. https://www.digitalcitizen.life/4-ways-boot-safe-mode-windows-10
+## I also recomend: restarting your pc in safe mode (from msconfig) once in safe mode youll use my files.
+(OPTIONAL)
+https://www.digitalcitizen.life/4-ways-boot-safe-mode-windows-10

 ```